Health and Safety

-These policies and procedures are based on current best practices in the summer of 2020, and are subject to change at any point hereafter, based on the most up-to-date guidance from the CDC and state and local authorities.
+These policies and procedures are based on current best practices in the spring of 2021, and are subject to change at any point hereafter, based on the most up-to-date guidance from the CDC and state and local authorities.
 Click here

 for the CDC's guidance on quarantine.

-Classmates who do not develop symptoms during quarantine may return to school 14 days from the date of exposure.
-Classmates who do develop symptoms, as diagnosed by a medical provider or positive test, may return to school at the end of the 14 day period if they are fever-free without medicine for at least 24 hours AND it is 10 days after the onset of symptoms, or they have had two negative COVID-19 tests more than 72 hours apart.
+Classmates who do not develop symptoms during quarantine may return to school 7-10 days from the date of last exposure.
+Classmates who do develop symptoms, as diagnosed by a medical provider or positive test, may return to school at the end of the quarantine period if they are fever-free without medicine for at least 24 hours AND it is 10 days after the onset of symptoms.

-The student originally diagnosed with COVID-19 may return to school after 14 days, if they have been fever free for at least 24 hours.
+The student originally diagnosed with COVID-19 may return to school after their 10-day isolation, if they have been fever free for at least 24 hours.

-Additionally, students and faculty must quarantine for 14 calendar days under the following circumstances:
+Additionally, individual students and faculty must quarantine for 7-10 calendar days under the following circumstances:

 - A household member, such as a sibling, is isolating because of a positive test or medical provider diagnosis of COVID-19

-- A close contact (greater than 15 minutes, less than six feet apart, even masked), such as a playmate or relative not in their household, is isolating because of a positive test or medical provider diagnosis of COVID-19
+- They had a close contact (greater than 15 minutes, less than six feet apart, even masked), to someone outside their household who is isolating because of a positive test or medical provider diagnosis of COVID-19

-Canterbury students and faculty must quarantine for 14 days, starting from the date of last close contact with the infected person.
-Students can return at the end of 14 days if they have not developed symptoms.
+Under these circumstances, Canterbury students and faculty must quarantine for 7-10 days, starting from the date of last close contact with the infected person.
+Students can return at the end of 7-10 days if they have not developed symptoms.
 Students who do develop symptoms, as diagnosed by a medical provider or positive test, must undergo a 10-day isolation period from the onset of symptoms.
-They may return to school if they are fever-free without medicine for at least 24 hours AND it is 10 days after the onset of symptoms or they have had two negative COVID-19 tests more than 72 hours apart.
+They may return to school if they are fever-free without medicine for at least 24 hours AND it is 10 days after the onset of symptoms.

-Siblings of children in a quarantined class must remain at home while their sibling is under quarantine, unless they meet all of the following criteria:
+Siblings of children in a quarantined class may be at school, provided everyone in the home is symptom free, while their sibling is under quarantine.

 The school nurse will work in conjunction with families to coordinate the appropriate return of students and teachers in isolation or quarantine, helping to ensure the safety of the entire school community.